Warren Moon (soccer)

-Warren Moon (born 27 May 1982) is an Australian association football manager and former player who is currently the interim head coach of the Central Coast Mariners.
+Warren Moon (born 27 May 1982) is an Australian association football manager and former player who was most recently the head coach of the Central Coast Mariners.

 Club career

 Brisbane Strikers

 Moon completed his schooling at Marist College Rosalie in Brisbane and joined the Brisbane Strikers from 2003 in the National Soccer League (NSL).
 He played in the 2003 and 2004 seasons before the NSL was superseded by the Australian A-League.

 Queensland Roar

 Moon was signed by Queensland Roar for the 2005 inaugural A-League season.
 He played with the Queensland Roar, where he made 14 appearances and scored 2 goals.

 At the end of the 2005 season, Moon travelled to Scotland to trial with Hibernian.

 Queen of the South

 When Moon was not offered a contract with Hibernian, he signed with Queen of the South on 31 August 2006.
 Moon then returned to Australia after struggling with injury and signed as a coach/player for Brisbane Premier League First Division team Eastern Suburbs in 2008.